 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-Are you planning a trip to Hakone and wondering if Hakone Free Pass in worth buying?
+If you are planning a trip to Hakone, then you are probably wondering if Hakone Free Pass is worth buying.

 Here are all the details:

-- first of all, find out which pass to buy (different options are available)
+- find out which pass to buy (different options are available)

-- second, how much does Hakone Free Pass cost (it is called ‘Free Pass’, however, it it not ‘Free’)
+- how much does Hakone Free Pass cost (it is called ‘Free Pass’, however, it is not ‘Free’)

-- moreover, what is included in Hakone Free Pass
+- what is included in Hakone Free Pass (and what is not covered by the pass)

-- and finally, how much will you save if you buy the pass
+- will you save if you buy the pass

 There are two kinds of passes available.
-Notably, you can purchase:
+You can purchase:

 - 2-Day Hakone Free Pass, or

-The prices vary for 2-Day Pass and 3-Day Pass.
+The prices vary for 2-Day Pass as well as for 3-Day Pass.
 It all depends on what station you are leaving from.

 Let’s take a closer look:

-Specifically, if you are leaving from Tokyo Station in Tokyo:
+Specifically, if you are leaving from Shinjuku Station in Tokyo:

 If you are leaving from Odawara Station in Odawara, Kanagawa, which is the gateway station to the Hakone area, then: